Image selection by aspect ratio and pixel count

 -p Pixel count is in pixels

--g N Only display/copy if the pixel count is greater then the value given (inclusive)
+-g N Only display/copy if the pixel count is greater than the value given (inclusive)

--l N Only display/copy if the pixel count is lower then the value given (inclusive)
+-l N Only display/copy if the pixel count is lower than the value given (inclusive)

 -c Dir Copy images that are within requested -g/-l values to a specific directory

--t Nb When used in addition to -c, will downsize the image to a given [mega][kilo]pixel count (or copied instead of enlarged)
+-t Nb When used in addition to -c, will downsize the image to a given [mega][kilo]pixel count (or simply copied if too small)

 EXAMPLES: